Learn about Commencement and review academic requirements necessary for graduation from Emmanuel College.

 Students who are anticipated to graduate will receive "audit" letters from the Office of the Registrar.
 These letters indicate to the student their current progression and eligibility for graduation.

-GPP Students: GPP students will receive a final audit letter either in October for December graduates and in March for May graduates confirming graduation eligibility.
+GPP Students: GPP students will receive a final audit letter either in October for December graduates, in March for May graduates, and in August for September graduates confirming graduation eligibility.

 All students must submit a degree application to ensure they are on our list for graduation.
 Students who have been enrolled at Emmanuel within the last year should submit their applications on EC Online Services.
 Students who no longer have access to EC Online Services should complete the fillable PDF application located on our Forms page.
 All students will receive a confirmation email that their application has been received sent to their Emmanuel College Email address (or non-Emmanuel email if not currently enrolled).
 There isn't a graduation fee, but students are responsible for academic dress at commencement- cap, gown, and hood.